SunOS-Linux/SunOS-Installer/README (Advance).md

 ---

-## Increase Terminal Font Size

-If the terminal font is too small, which can happen if you have a high res display, then install terminus fonts.

-First, update the pacman databases:

-    $   pacman -Sy

-Then install the fonts:

-    $   pacman -S terminus-font

-Update font cache

-    $   fc-cache -fv

-Set the font to a large size:

-    $   setfont ter-v32b

----

 ## Remove existing drive partitions

-If you are installing Arch on a previously used hard drive you can remove partitions using `fdisk`
+If you are installing Sun/OS on a previously used hard drive you can remove partitions using `fdisk`

 First, get the drive node name containing the partition(s) you want to remove and run: